Svetac: History

+Environment

 Svetac is a breeding ground for a small number of Eleonora's falcons, a rare bird with only c.
 40–80 nesting pairs estimated to live on the outer Croatian Adriatic islands.
 The falcons migrate to Madagascar every September and return to their nests in April.

+Svetac and its neighbouring islet of Kamnik, along with Vis, Brusnik, Biševo, Jabuka and the Palagruža archipelago, forms part of the Croatian Offshore Islands Important Bird Area (IBA).
+This was designated as such by BirdLife International because it supports significant breeding populations of Scopoli's and Yelkouan shearwaters, as well as of the Eleonora's falcons.